vrcAlbert/documentation-api/source/php/behaviours/publishable.rst

 .. php:class:: Orm_Behaviour_Publishable

-	For Model whose behavior publishable.
+	Adds a publication status on a :php:class:`Nos\\Orm\\Model`.

 .. note::

 	For now, only one state yes / no is supported.
-Publications with dates of start and end will be possible later.
+Publication with dates of start and end will be possible later.

 Configuration
 *************